althenlimzixuan/golangrazerassignment/README.md

 ## Setup Guide
 1. Clone the repository
 2. Install Docker support in your machine.
 For Windows 10 Home users, remember to Enable the WSL 2 feature on Windows.
 (Reference: https://docs.docker.com/docker-for-windows/install/)
-3. Open command prompt and navigate to directory
+3. Open command prompt and navigate to cloned directory
-4. Enter following command:
+4. In command prompt, enter following command:

    ***docker-compose up --build --remove-orphans --detach***